-You might have read on the Internet or heard from your doctor, that if you have an autoimmune disease, you shouldn’t use essential oils because they stimulate the immune system.
-This isn’t necessarily valid, and as per usual, the Internet doesn’t always get it right, so let’s talk about it.
+You might have read on the Internet that you shouldn’t use essential oils if you have an autoimmune disease because they stimulate the immune system.
+This isn’t necessarily valid.

 Essential Oils As Immunomodulatory

 We don’t know a whole lot about how essential oils impact the immune system, but we are learning.
 And we have seen that they can be immunomodulatory.